NYCounihan/bluecouch/README.md

-# BlueCouch API
+# BlueCouch

-A minimal Python FastAPI application with PostgreSQL database, designed for containerized deployment on AWS EC2.
+A minimal Python FastAPI application with PostgreSQL database and Node.js admin interface, designed for containerized deployment on AWS EC2.

 ## Project Overview

-This project provides a simple CRUD API for managing items, with automated CI/CD pipeline that builds Docker images and deploys to EC2 via GitHub Container Registry (GHCR).
+This project provides a simple CRUD API for managing items with an admin interface for database management, featuring automated CI/CD pipeline that builds Docker images and deploys to EC2 via GitHub Container Registry (GHCR).

 ## File Structure